 As I mentioned before, writing a letter is the best way to solve a problem with noisy neighbors.
 Whether a letter fixes the problem, avoids a war, and keeps you anonymous is dependent on how carefully you write it.

 Although it may be hard to imagine, sometimes there are neighbors who are simply unaware that the noise they or their dogs are creating is bothering anyone.
 In these cases, the problem can often be easily fixed with a carefully worded letter.
 With other neighbors, it may take a second or third letter.

 Here are some letter writing dos and don’ts.

 - Include the noisy neighbor’s name and/or address.

-- Use a generic return address e.g. Sleepless Silent Valley Neighbors.
+- Use a generic name in return address area e.g. Sleepless Silent Valley Neighbors.

 - Reference the problem on the envelope e.g. Party Hardy Neighbors.

 - Reference the problem in the letter greeting e.g. Barking Dog Owner.

 - Describe how it is affecting your life.